AviatrixSystems/Docs/HowTos/aviatrix_apis_datacenter_extension.rst

 Introduction
 ============

-The APIs for Aviatrix CloudN can be alternatively used for the tasks that are done through the Web UI.
+The APIs for Aviatrix CloudN can be used for the tasks that are done through the Web UI.

 The following is an example to utilize the APIs to create a VPC/VNet